0x5143/kk-payment-apple/README.md

-kk-payment-coco
+kk-payment-apple
 ================

-Node.js verification library for coco in app purchase receipts
+Node.js verification library for apple in app purchase receipts

 ## Installation
-kk-payment-coco is available via npm
+kk-payment-apple is available via npm

-`npm install kk-payment-coco`
+`npm install kk-payment-apple`

 It has no external dependencies other than node itself.